gotvinne/Light-weight-MPC/README.md

 # Light-weight MPC
 ### - A simulation software for MPC control
-This is a repo for implementing the master's thesis for the study programme [Cybernetics & Robotics](https://www.ntnu.no/studier/mttk) at **NTNU** the fall 2022.
+This is a repo for implementing the master's thesis for the study programme [Cybernetics & Robotics](https://www.ntnu.no/studier/mttk) at **NTNU**.
 The thesis is handed out by **Equinor**, and aims on implementing a simpler software framework simulating optimized control on step response models.

 [Project thesis description](https://www.itk.ntnu.no/ansatte/imsland_lars/projects2022.html)